zhaoyl66/CS336_answers/README.md

 - Do not ignore edge cases—always handle inputs like empty strings explicitly to ensure basic functionality passes tests.

 #### test
-- implement the test adapter at [cs336_basics.tokenizer], and then test using:
+- implement the test adapter at [adapters.get_tokenizer], and then test using:
 ```bash
 uv run pytest tests/test_tokenizer.py
 ```